 3 & 1/2 refers to Hour; Yes to certificate; Z??
 979 to No. : most other entries give R 95 here, but there are Z?
 979, 977 & 975

-The City of London & Tower Hamlets Cemetery Company had 2 sets of records: these from LMA on Ancestry, and above is the second one for John on 21/2/1892: 2nd set for Hannah just says Sullivan, aged 71, 16/2/1922
+The City of London & Tower Hamlets Cemetery Company had 2 sets of records: the first one found by John Lyons , and above is the second one for John Sullivan on 21/2/1892, maybe showing a grave number Z 979? : 2nd set for Hannah just says Sullivan, aged 71, 16/2/1922

 Skipton Street [York st. was thus renamed] in 1904.